The Book Grind

 May 21, 2026

+This review is based on a complimentary Advanced Reader Copy provided by DAW.
 A floating city, foreign invading airships, an immigrant woman who longs to be a dragon rider, and a three-headed dragon who’s tired and wants to remind humankind that he is to be feared.
 Following a jaded three-headed dragon whose heads comically quarrel amongst themselves, John Wiswell’s the Dragon Has Some Complaints is a book pitched as a cozy fantasy meets epic fantasy story of battles, friendship, and reflections of being a monster.
 With earnest intentions, this book succeeds in the friendship department with lots of positive therapeutic empathy and inclusive queer representation.
 Yet, its other aspects feel less successful and cohesive resulting in a somewhat disjointed and underwhelming reading experience.
 Based on its premise and marketing as a light-hearted fantasy story, that one goofy three-headed dragon fanart meme instantly comes to mind.
 And though I can’t verify if this provided any inspiration for the book’s concept, it invokes a similar tone, at least initially.
-Garrodigh’s three heads act the three stooges; Centerhead being the leader and snarky one, Bottomhead who is feral one (the book’s description not mine, they seemed more like the impulsive child than feral to me), and Upperhead who is the anxious and slightly neurotic one who…
+Garrodigh’s three heads act the three stooges; Centerhead being the leader and snarky one, Bottomhead who is feral one (the book’s description not mine, they seemed more like the impulsive child than feral…

 Read more